2012

 Neptec’s LEIA was being developed by a team of engineers at Neptec UK’s offices and laboratory at Harwell Campus in Oxfordshire.

-LEIA was to be Neptec’s first LiDAR qualified for operation in high Earth orbit.
-LEIA will feature low mass and volume and a range of 1,500 metres.
-It is a critical component of ESA’s autonomous landing navigation system and will be integrated with the lander.
-During descent there will be two re-targeting opportunities during which the LIDAR will direct a pulsed laser beam towards the surface and measure the time of flight of the reflected light.
-This, along with the scanning system that will compensate for the lander’s motion, will allow 3D mapping of the target landing area, even in the absence of illumination or under changing light conditions.
+LEIA was to be Neptec’s first LIDAR qualified for operation in high Earth orbit.
+LEIA would feature low mass and volume and a range of 1,500 meters.
+It was a critical component of ESA’s autonomous landing navigation system and would be integrated with the lander.
+During descent there would be two re-targeting opportunities during which the LIDAR would direct a pulsed laser beam towards the surface and measure the time of flight of the reflected light.
+This, along with the scanning system that would compensate for the lander’s motion, would allow 3D mapping of the target landing area, even in the absence of illumination or under changing light conditions.

-The hazard detection and avoidance software on board will use this data to locate a suitable landing area on the South Pole of the Moon, avoiding uneven terrain and obstacles.
-When it is safely on the surface the PROSPECT payload will be commissioned and will collect and analyse samples on the lunar surface.
+The hazard detection and avoidance software on board would use this data to locate a suitable landing area on the South Pole of the Moon, avoiding uneven terrain and obstacles.
+When it was safely on the surface the PROSPECT payload would be commissioned and would collect and analyze samples on the lunar surface.

-According to official pronouncements made in 2021, the launch of the Luna-27 mission was scheduled for 2025, however, in September 2022, Igor Mitrofanov, the Head of the Nuclear Planetology Department at the Space Research Institute, IKI, in Moscow admitted that the mission would likely need additional two years for the replacement of imported components, due to sanctions imposed by the West after the escalation of the war in Ukraine.
+According to official pronouncements made in 2021, the launch of the Luna-27 (Luna-Resurs) mission was scheduled for 2025, however, in September 2022, Igor Mitrofanov, the Head of the Nuclear Planetology Department at the Space Research Institute, IKI, in Moscow admitted that the project would likely need two additional years for the replacement of imported components, due to sanctions imposed by the West after the escalation of the war in Ukraine.

-In July 2023, Mitrofanov added that the work on the Russian drill to replace the European original had been in the design documentation development phase and the active effort had been under way to replace other foreign components of the mission.
+In July 2023, Mitrofanov added that work on a Russian drill to replace the European original was in the design documentation development phase and active efforts were under way to replace other foreign components of the mission.
 At the time, the launch of the Luna-27 lander was officially scheduled for 2028.

 Science instruments proposed for lunar landing missions in 2015 and 2017, as of 2012 (598):